Create and Upload a Dataset

 To create a new Dataset, visit www.floydhub.com/datasets and click on the "New Dataset" button on the top right hand corner.

-Give the dataset a name and an apt description.
+Give the dataset a name and a description.

 Visibility field indicates who can see your dataset.
 If you set it to